jhonsen/NFLplayersValuation/README.md

 ### Results
 - Given the available dataset (year:2000-2018), linear regression model can predict players' salaries on the fourth year of their career, with an error of ~1 million USD.
-- Multivariate linear regression model performs the best among other models (tree-based regressors).
+- All linear regression models show comparable performance.

 > **Problem Solution:**
 >